johnbeve/PHI-696/Project-3/README.md

   (a) Bach's Well-Tempered Clavier

-  instance_of Object
+  instance_of Generically_dependent_continuant

   (b) Chair of the UB Philosophy Department

-  instance_of Role
+  is_a Role

   (c) SARS-CoV-2

-  instance_of Object/Creature
+  is_a Object, can also be a BFO: Deposition, if it is regarded as a disease.

   (d) Mexico City